 How To Make It

 Making hummus is as easy as getting out your food processor.
 While chickpeas are the base, the other ingredients can be adjusted to let you find the perfect consistency and flavor for your hummus.
 More olive oil (or water) will make a thinner hummus.
 More tahini will make a smoother and nuttier hummus, and more lemon juice will add a bright element to the hummus.

 Flavoring Your Hummus

-Try getting creative with your hummus by adding cumin or herbs for additional flavoring.
+Try getting creative with your homemade hummus by adding cumin or herbs for additional flavoring.
 If you like spicy foods, add some chili powder.
 Some people like to blend in other veggies like spinach or roasted carrots or beets.
-These not only change the color, but add a fun flavor twist.
+These not only change the color but add a fun flavor twist.